 Property Damage

-Not only can rats affect your health, but they can also affect your property by causing structural damage.
-To keep their teeth in shape, rats gnaw through different things, including electrical wires, furniture and more.
-Gnawing on electrical wires can cause a fire risk, and gnawing through pipes can cause gas and water leaks.
-Rats will also gnaw through wood, metal, bone, glass and cinderblock, which is how they cause structural damage to properties.
+Rats can affect your property by causing structural damage.
+To keep their teeth in shape, rats gnaw on many things, including electrical wires, furniture and pipes.
+Gnawing on wires can cause a fire risk.
+Gnawing on pipes can cause gas and water leaks.
+Rats will also gnaw wood, plastic and soft metals.
+Over time this damage can weaken buildings and sheds.

 Rats in your Businesses

-Under the Prevention of Damage by Pests Act of 1949, it is a legal obligation to keep rodents out of any premises.
-If you have a rat problem, and the rats may cause a risk to people's health, or property, you must report it to the local authorities.
-Rat infestations could cause your business reputation to go downhill, especially if the information gets out to the public.
-This could mean your business could get closed down.
-This is why it is essential to have pest management procedures in place.
+Under the Prevention of Damage by Pests Act 1949, it is a legal duty in the uk to keep rodents out of premises.
+If you have a rat problem that risks people’s health or property, you must report it to the local authority.
+A rat infestation can harm your reputation and lead to closure.
+This is why clear pest control procedures are important in any building that stores, prepares or serves food.

 Rats in your Home